mhvwerts/randommw/README.md

 ## Suggestions for future work

 - Add "jump" functions for Xoshiro256+.
-- Use Xoshiro256+ and MWC_52 exclusively (there is almost no speed difference with MWC8222).
-Rename MWC_52 to MWC256 for consistency.
 - Restructure README.
 - Clean up test programs.
 - Add some PNG figures of the plots generated by the Python scripts to illustrate this document.
 - Additional tests of the quality of the generated normal distribution.
 The present raw moments test (`test_moments.c`) by McFarland should already be quite good, but further inspiration for tests may be found [here](https://cran.r-project.org/web/packages/RcppZiggurat/vignettes/RcppZiggurat.pdf) and [here](https://www.seehuhn.de/pages/ziggurat.html).
 - Include programs that explicitly test quality of randomness (e.g., see [8] for feeding output to standard random test suites) and normal-ness of generated normally distributed random numbers.
 - [Voss](https://www.seehuhn.de/pages/ziggurat.html) provides a concise and well-structured ziggurat code that may be compiled and compared.
 The code is part of the GNU Scientific Library ([function `gsl_ran_gaussian_ziggurat()`](https://www.gnu.org/software/gsl/doc/html/randist.html#c.gsl_ran_gaussian_ziggurat).
 - [Kschischang](https://www.comm.utoronto.ca/~frank/ZMG/) has made a very nicely documented and well-structured (yet platform-dependent) C implementation of McFarland's 2016 algorithm.
 A copy of Kschischang's code package (`zmg-0.90`) be found in the folder `zmg_kschischang`.
-In a preliminary (unoptimized) test on Windows (gcc, w64devkit), ZMG (w/ PCG) performed approx. 2.5x slower than ZIGNOR (w/ MWC_52) for generation of large numbers of normally distributed random numbers.
-We did not investigate further.
+In a preliminary (unoptimized) test on Windows (gcc, w64devkit), ZMG (w/ PCG) performed approx. 2.5x slower than ZIGNOR (w/ MWC256) for generation of large numbers of normally distributed random numbers.